dybran/Orchestrating-containers-across-multiple-Virtual-Servers-with-Kubernetes/orchestrating-containers-across-multiple-virtual-servers-with-k8s.md.md

 ![](./images/4.PNG)

-Distribute the files to their respective servers, using scp and a for loop like we have done previously.
-This is a test to validate that you understand which component must go to which node.
+Distribute the files to their respective servers using scp and a for loop.

 __For Worker nodes__